 Phuc Kien Assembly Hall is the grandest and largest of four assembly halls in the town and home to elaborate carvings, shrines, Chinese dragons.
 Conical incense burners are suspended from the ceiling – yellow tags dangle from the centre inscribed with prayers and wishes – a prayer lasts as long as the cone smoulders.
 It’s very fragrant inside.
 Enter the building through an ornate gateway from Tran Phu Street.

 House of Tan Ky is a traditional ancient Hoi An home and built around a small courtyard; ceilings are embellished with delicate crab shell designs and the pillars with mother-of-pearl inlay.
-On the walls are markers showing the height of past flood waters – lets just say the electrical sockets are all fitted at over six-foot and the furniture is easily moved up to the second floor.
+On the walls are markers showing the height of past flood waters – let’s just say the electrical sockets are all fitted at over six-foot and the furniture is easily moved up to the second floor.
 When we were in Hoi An in 2008 the river would frequently flood; one day we’d be sitting outside a bar watching the world go by the next day it would be accessible only by sampan.

 Hoi An is bursting at the seams with tailor shops.
-Be warned though, you do get what you pay for and it’s worth buying the best fabric you can afford, however, you can also pay over the odds so shop around.
+Be warned, you get what you pay for and it’s worth buying the best fabric you can afford, however, you can also pay over the odds so shop around.
 At some of the smaller shops it’s worth having something made just for the banter – we had lots of giggles with a very cheeky seamstress and I came away with some linen trousers that fitted perfectly.

 Vietnamese food is delectable with zingy, tantalising flavours drawn from fresh, locally grown herbs; lemon grass, Vietnamese mint, coriander and Thai basil.
 Choose from subtly spiced stir-fries with rice or noodles, the freshest of fish, delicate soups and steamed vegetable rolls – all delicious.
 Don’t worry that your tailor-made clothes won’t fit you when you get home – Vietnamese cuisine is incredibly light and healthy.

-Some of the best eateries we found were The Cargo Club who serve up traditional Hoi An specialities, Rose Dumplings, pastries, and other Vietnamese favourites in a beautiful old shop-house.
+Some of the best eateries we found were The Cargo Club who serves up traditional Hoi An specialities, Rose Dumplings, pastries, and other Vietnamese favourites in a beautiful old shop-house.
 The best tables are on the balcony overlooking the river.
 Before and Now on Le Loi Street is one of the more popular bars in Hoi An with pool table, video screens and good music – you’ll hear it before your see it.
 The upstairs restaurant serves excellent local cuisine or pizza and pasta if you fancy a change from Vietnamese – although why anyone would beats me.
 The best place we ate at was Lantern Town where the food and service were excellent.
 The Miss Hoi An cocktails were pretty good too.
 There are great bars all over town, we liked Tam Tams – the cheapest beers we saw were in the bars overlooking the river next to the market and worked out at around 35p a bottle.

 Finally, if you just want to chill then you can do that too – rent a bike or hire a pillion ride on a scooter and head the 2-3k to Cua Dai Beach.
-Here you can kick back and relax on the pristine sands of one of the best beaches in Vietnam – be warned though – you may have to share with the occasional herd of cows.
+Here you can kick back and relax on the pristine sands of one of the best beaches in Vietnam – be warned, though – you may have to share with the occasional herd of cows.